BBBase-EHeresy/PPPub/docs/forces_of_good/army_of_lake_town.md

 - **Dubious Counsel (ACTIVE)**

 Alfrid can choose to expend any number of Will points at the start of the Priority phase, before any dice are rolled.
 For each point of Will he expends, nominate a single friendly Lake-town Hero model within 6" and roll a D6.
 For each roll of a 2+, the nominated Lake-town Hero gains a point of Might.
 On the roll of a 1, however, the nominated Lake-town Hero instead loses a point of Might and Alfrid gains a point of Might.
-Might gained in this way can take the chosen Lake-town Hero model’s store of Might points beyond its initial level.
+Might gained in this way can take the chosen Lake-town Hero model's store of Might points beyond its initial level.

 </div>